Local and global well-posedness for a quadratic Schr\"odinger system on spheres and Zoll manifolds: Local and Global Theory

 \subsection{Local Theory}

 We begin by recording some basic estimates that will be important in order to prove the well posedness result.
 Recall the class of the spaces $X_{\delta, \gamma}^{s, b}$ introduced in the Definition \ref{D2a} and the restriction spaces given in Definition \ref{D5}.
-Using norm equivalence, we can consider $\gamma =0$.